jwhiteman/lucidsimple-blog/_posts/2016-01-04-easy-mocking-in-elixir-with-meck.md

 Not too shabby.

-Actually, <a href="https://github.com/jjh42" target="_blank">jjh42's</a> <a href="https://github.com/jjh42/mock" target="_blank">nice Elixir wrapper for mech</a> <a href="https://github.com/jjh42/mock/blob/master/lib/mock.ex#L40">does something similar.</a> But it wasn't too difficult to roll something simple for ourselves.
+Actually, <a href="https://github.com/jjh42">jjh42's</a> <a href="https://github.com/jjh42/mock">nice Elixir wrapper for mech</a> <a href="https://github.com/jjh42/mock/blob/master/lib/mock.ex#L40">does something similar.</a> But it wasn't too difficult to roll something simple for ourselves.

 At any rate, there is a ton more you can do with Meck.
-If you'd like to use it, it would be a good use of your time to take a look at <a href="https://github.com/eproxus/meck/blob/master/README.md" target="_blank">the project's README</a>.
+If you'd like to use it, it would be a good use of your time to take a look at <a href="https://github.com/eproxus/meck/blob/master/README.md">the project's README</a>.

 ### Wrapup